Hurricanes Don't Wait.

 After the initial report, adjusters provide an initial estimate of how much the insurance company will cover.
 It’s important to note the amount provided isn’t final.
 Afterward, the adjuster submits their report to the insurance company to review.

-Once this is completed, a company will receive a settlement offer.
+Once this is completed, you will receive a settlement offer.
 This is what the insurance provider is willing to pay for a claim.
-Companies should look over this carefully to ensure the amount is what they believe they’re entitled to.
+Companies should look over this carefully to ensure the amount is what they believe they're entitled to.

 If the offer seems low, businesses can try to negotiate or appeal.
 This might require additional documentation or even third-party assessments.